influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/install-and-deploy/deploying/_index.md

     parent: Install and deploy
 ---

-This section covers deploying InfluxDB Enterprise clusters in containers and cloud providers.
+This section covers deploying InfluxDB Enterprise clusters on the cloud provider of your choice.
 For information on manually installing and configuring InfluxDB Enterprise clusters, see:

 * [Install an InfluxDB Enterprise cluster for evaluation](/enterprise_influxdb/v1.6/install-and-deploy/quickstart_installation/)